 Now, I've been here before.
 Having announced (with genuine pleasure)

-it may herald a new era of improved quality-control, I've later found myself
+it may herald a new era of improved quality-control, I've later

-made at the factory - and whether that means they've bought
+have been made at the factory - and whether that means they've bought

-the quality-control inspector a new pair of glasses or are horsewhipping the builders every
+the quality-control inspector a new pair of glasses or are horsewhipping

-it feels like a more cohesive package; these horns have
+because it feels like a more cohesive package; these horns have

 always felt a bit 'industrial' to me - possibly due to the Heath-Robinson

-anti-stick G# mechanism - but this one felt smoother and creamier under the fingers.
+anti-stick G# mechanism - but this one felt smoother and creamier

-just to alleviate the tendency of the pads to stick to the
+normal, just to alleviate the tendency of the pads to stick to the

 The client who brought this horn in wanted to know whether he should

-the breath as I examined the tone holes.
-Understandable really - the small
+of the breath as I examined the tone holes.
+Understandable really

-still, that if I were going to keep an SX90R, it would be
+better still, that if I were going to keep an SX90R, it would be

 this one.
-It sings like a bird up top, and growls like a tiger down the bottom.
+It sings like a bird up top, and growls like a tiger down

-it stands at the moment I'm going to give 'New Improved Keilwerth'
+but as it stands at the moment I'm going to give 'New Improved Keilwerth'

 the benefit of the doubt and give them the official thumbs-up on